devadvance/devadvance.github.io/_posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks.md

 One of the more complex examples of using these techniques to provide that desired sense of immediacy is the 3D maps present on our urban kiosks at Hudson Yards in New York City.

 These maps are highly-designed, 3D, interactive interfaces.
 In order to achieve the desired experience, it takes a perceptible amount of time to load and render these maps on a screen, including on a kiosk.
-If you haven’t used the map, you can [visit the directory map on the Hudson Yards New York website](https://www.hudsonyardsnewyork.com/directory-map#/){:target="_blank"}{:rel="noopener"} to see the same map.
+If you haven't used the map, you can [visit the directory map on the Hudson Yards New York website](https://www.hudsonyardsnewyork.com/directory-map#/){:target="_blank"}{:rel="noopener"} to see the same map.

 <div class="center width70">
   <amp-anim src="/images/posts/2019-07-09/2019-07-09-directoryswitch.gif" width="1280" height="719" alt="Switching to the Hudson Yards map view happens as fast as possible" layout="responsive"></amp-anim>